 Be unique and let your creativity flow

 Millennials love personalized, relevant connections.
 Ask shoppers who purchase something from your small business on Saturday to take a photo outside of your business and post it on social media saying, “I just picked up XYZ from my favorite local business #shopsmall”.
 Each customer that tags your business will be entered into a raffle to win a special gift.
-This also allows you to make a long-term connection with them through following and conversing on social media.
+This also allows you to make a long-term connection with them by following and conversing on social media.

 Do you have plans to target millennials this Small Business Saturday?
 Share your plans with us in the comments below.